Echoing Donald Trump, Elizabeth Warren Mocks Michael Bloomberg’s Height

-With around 43 percents of precincts reporting, Sen. Bernie Sanders has been declared winner of the 2020 Nevada Democratic caucuses.
+With around 43 percent of precincts reporting, Sen. Bernie Sanders has been declared the winner of the 2020 Nevada Democratic caucuses.
 According to Politico, former Vice President Joe Biden came in second with 20 percent and former South Bend, Indiana Mayor Pete Buttigieg finished fourth with around 15 percent of the vote.
 Massachusetts Sen. Elizabeth Warren came in fifth, with less than 10 percent of the vote.

 Much like her competitors in the primary race, Warren delivered a speech, addressing her performance in Nevada.
 Per The Washington Examiner, during the speech, the senator took aim at billionaire and fellow presidential candidate Michael Bloomberg.